stolostron/multicluster-global-hub/doc/hypershift/README.md

     oc wait --for=condition=Available managedclusteraddon/hypershift-addon -n ${HYPERSHIFT_MGMT_CLUSTER} --timeout=600s
     ```

-5. Create the HyperShift hosted cluster and enable it as a regional hub.
+5. Create the HyperShift hosted cluster and enable it as a managed hub.

     - Refer to the [guide](./hypershift-aws.md) for HyperShift management cluster and hosted cluster provisioned on AWS.
     - Refer to the [guide](./hypershift-bm.md) for HyperShift management cluster and hosted cluster provisioned on bare metal.

-6. Import a managed cluster to the HyperShift regional hub by following the [guide](./hypershift-regionalhub-import-cluster.md).
+6. Import a managed cluster to the HyperShift managed hub by following the [guide](./hypershift-managedhub-import-cluster.md).